 EUROSAI Governing Board is composed of eight members and currently the following SAIs are represented in the Governing Board – Turkey, the Netherlands, Czech Republic, Spain, Finland, Moldova, Latvia and Poland.
 Austria, Norway, Portugal and Russian Federation have observer status.

 The Governing Board tasks and responsibilities include overseeing the fulfillment of the Statutes of the EUROSAI, adopting the decisions necessary for the functioning of EUROSAI, adopting the draft budget as well as any other duties entrusted to them by the Congress.

 Each Governing Board member is responsible for one portfolios relating to the governance of EUROSAI or the implementation of the Strategic Plan.
 The current allocation of Governing Board portfolios is as follows:

 EUROSAI Governing Board meetings take place at least once a year.
-The State Audit Office is entrusted to organize the next – 50th EUROSAI Governing Board meeting that will take place in Riga, Latvia in 2019.
+The State Audit Office is entrusted to organize the next – 50th EUROSAI Governing Board meeting that will take place in Jūrmala, Latvia from 11th – 13th June 2019.

-The 49th Governing Board meeting took place in Gdańsk, Poland on 14-15 March 2018.
-During the meeting, the 2017-2018 EUROSAI Activity Report was presented and the Governing Board members agreed on the measures of the Operational Plan for the implementation of the 2017-2023 EUROSAI Strategic Plan.
+The 49th Governing Board meeting took place in Gdańsk, Poland on 14th – 15th March 2018.
+During the meeting, the EUROSAI Activity Report for 2017-2018 was presented and the Governing Board members agreed on the measures of the Operational Plan for the implementation of the EUROSAI Strategic Plan for 2017-2023.